 - Surat Thani to Phuket by van – 2.5 to 3 hours.

-- Hospitals in Thailand – If you’re anywhere near Bangkok you’ll want to go there for anything major.
+- Hospitals in Thailand – If you’re anywhere near Bangkok you’ll want to go to one of the International Hospitals for anything major.
 If you’re in the south of Thailand then Phuket has a nice International hospital that’s about $300 per night, but they speak great English and will make you feel like they know what they’re doing.
-For bang up jobs or serious injuries that can’t wait – try the emergency room at the biggest local hospital you can find.
-They have a LOT of experience treating motorbike accident wounds.
+For bang-up jobs or serious injuries that can’t wait – try the emergency room at the biggest local hospital you can find.
+They have a LOT of experience treating motorbike accident wounds, including head injury.

-- Chikungunya – a debilitating, mosquito born virus – FAQ.
+- Chikungunya – a debilitating, mosquito-borne virus – FAQ.

 Videos of Thailand